-Organizational Excellence is a formal program to enable the achievement of institutional strategic goals and priorities, and provide high-quality support for core mission activities.
-It is a deliberate approach to foster a culture of continuous improvement and enhance effectiveness and efficiency through resource alignment and optimization.
+Organizational Excellence (OE) is a formal program that enables the achievement of institutional strategic goals and priorities, and provides high-quality support for core mission activities.
+It's a deliberate approach to foster a culture of continuous improvement and enhance effectiveness and efficiency through resource alignment and optimization.

 Why do we need OE?

 While many areas across the University are pursuing excellence, this program provides a pan-institutional perspective and connectedness.
-As a result, the University will be able to leverage synergies and enhance organizational capacity and quality across academic and administrative service areas.
-Organizational Excellence is about stewardship and alignment of resources - financial, facilities, technological, and human resources – in such a way to provide the very best academic opportunities for faculty, staff, and students.
+As a result, the University can leverage synergies and enhance organizational capacity and quality across academic and administrative service areas.
+OE is about stewardship and alignment of resources — financial, facilities, technological, and human resources — to provide the very best academic opportunities for faculty, staff, and students.

 Who is responsible for leading OE?

-The overall direction for Organizational Excellence is set by the Executive Sponsors - Pat Hogan, EVP/COO; Tom Katsouleas, EVP/Provost; and Colette Sheehy, VP for Management and Budget.
-A governing body--the Leadership Council, comprised of faculty and administrators, and staff--partners with OE staff to plan and execute initiatives.
+The overall direction for Organizational Excellence is set by the Executive Sponsors — Pat Hogan, EVP/COO; Tom Katsouleas, EVP/Provost; and Colette Sheehy, Senior VP for Operations.
+A governing body, the leadership council (comprised of faculty and administrators, and staff) partners with OE staff to plan and execute initiatives.
 For each project, faculty, staff, and students will be appointed to serve on project teams due to their expertise and/or perspective.

 How is Organizational Excellence different from past improvement efforts?

 UVA has never engaged in an effort with such a comprehensive scope, analytics, and engagement across the entire University.
 Through the strategic planning process, the greater University community has helped shape the effort by providing feedback through interviews, focus groups, surveys, and public forums.

-Additionally, Org Ex. sponsored a comprehensive Benchmarking Study of University administrative services in 2013-14, which provided a more thorough understanding of current operations and areas for improvement.
-The service areas include: Finance, Human Resources, Information Technology, Procurement, Research Administration, Student Services, Development (with external consultant) and Facilities Management.
+Additionally, OE sponsored a comprehensive benchmarking study of University administrative services in 2013-14, which provided a more thorough understanding of current operations and areas for improvement.
+The service areas included: